qbcsm/qbcsm.github.io/content/event/2026-04-seminar/index.md

 all_day: true
 ---

-Prof. Elisa Borfecchia (University of Turin, Italy) visited us in Donostia-San Sebastián and gave a seminar as part of the ongoing CFM Colloquium Series
+Prof.ssa Elisa Borfecchia (University of Turin, Italy) visited us in Donostia-San Sebastián and gave a seminar as part of the ongoing CFM Colloquium Series